-The University Police Department maintains a daily crime log for review 24 hours a day on its website at usm.edu/police.
-The crime report is also available to the public in an ongoing log located at Bond Hall, first floor west.
+The University Police Department maintains a daily crime log for public viewing on its website at usm.edu/police/crime-log.php.
+This is updated Monday, Wednesday and Friday each week.
+The crime report is also available to the public in an ongoing log located on the Hattiesburg campus at Bond Hall, first floor west, the Gulf Park Campus Police Department offices and at the Gulf Coast Research Laboratory UPD Office at the Hallstead site.
+This log is updated Monday through Friday.